-Avoid driving too fast during the first 1500 kilometers.
+Avoid driving too fast during the first 1,500 km.
 Vary your speed frequently and change up through the gears early.
 Do not labor the engine.

 DRIVING THROUGH WATER

 Do not attempt to start a vehicle that has been submerged in water.
 Contact an authorized dealer for support.